DerrickLamers/cncjswiki/Setup-Guide:-Raspberry-Pi-|-TinyWeb-Console-for-320x240-LCD-Display.md

 mv /home/pi/cncjs-pendant-tinyweb* /home/pi/tinyweb

 # If you are using PM2 to auto-run cncjs, you must turn that off,
-# otherwise the next cncjs command will fail
+# otherwise the next cncjs command will fail.
+# If you are not using PM2, skip the next two lines.
 pm2 stop $(which cncjs)  # stop previous instance pm2 delete $(which cncjs)  # delete previous instance